-Fast forward seven months and we found ourselves in north east Mallorca, or more specifically in the delightful village of Búger (and yes, it did take the kids a good few hours and Instagram posts to get over the comedy name).
-With five bedrooms there was space for us all plus my daughter’s friend, and my mum and dad appreciated the ground floor bedroom.
-Upstairs, the kids commandeered the huge balcony, whilst the grown-ups took over the terrace.
-We all love to eat well and none of us wanted to cook, so having a couple of local restaurants was a priority and Búger did not disappoint.
-The other unexpected bonus was that the teens could wander into the village by themselves for a thrilling but legal beer, unfettered by fussing parents or the need for a lift home.
+Fast forward seven months and we found ourselves in a perfect spot in north east Mallorca, with everything we needed within walking distance.
+We all love to eat well and none of us wanted to cook, so having a couple of local restaurants was a priority and Cala San Vicente did not disappoint.
+The other unexpected bonus was that the teens could wander into the resort by themselves for a thrilling but legal beer, unfettered by fussing parents or the need for a lift home.

 Long lies and adrenalin highs

-The beach was close, so we spent a couple of afternoons on the magnificent Playa de Muro, which also has a nature reserve at one end where my mum and dad spent a happy few hours wandering the easy flat paths with binoculars.
+In addition to the gorgeous coves at Cala San Vicente, we loved magnificent Playa de Muro, which also has a nature reserve at one end where my mum and dad spent a happy few hours wandering the easy flat paths with binoculars.
 The late-lunching, siesta-loving Mallorcan pace of life suits teens to a T, so we left them languishing in bed while we explored Pollença town, around 15 minutes away in the car.
 Pollença was a revelation; scenically impressive sandwiched between the mountains and the sea, full of honey-coloured old houses and tempting restaurants.
 It was here that we stumbled across an adventure company advertising coasteering – basically guided climbing and jumping off cliffs into the sea, with routes adapted to all levels from beginner up.
 You need a bit of nerve and a lot of trust in the guides, but our half day of cliff jumping turned out to be the high point of the holiday for all of us and the kids spent the rest of the week googling suitable jump sites so they could try to repeat the experience by themselves.